LoopKit/looptips/docs/how-to/high-bg.md

 ## Lower temporary targets

-If you to believe the high blood glucose is a short-term issue, due to acute stress or anerobic exercise for example, then using temporary lower override targets will help Loop be more aggressive at providing additional insulin.
+If you to believe the high blood glucose is a short-term issue, due to acute stress or anaerobic exercise for example, then using temporary lower override targets will help Loop be more aggressive at providing additional insulin.
 The pre-meal target would be a quick, easy implementation of this tool.

 This technique, and the delivery pending insulin as a bolus (described below), are good to help control the urge to "rage" bolusing which often yields an overcorrection and subsequent low blood glucose.
 These two techniques used in combination are often successful for most short-term situations or meals that are just taking a long time to "burn out".